turnitin-ai-poc/test-devin-lambda/CONTRIBUTING.md

 ## Getting Started

 The key to the TRA templates is that they can be built and tested directly using `mvn clean package` in a directory with a `pom.xml` file.
-Usually this is
-`_temp_` or some variation on that.
+Usually this is `__TEMPproject_nameTEMP__` or some variation on that, where
+- the `__TEMP` prefix, indicates the start of a variable name,
+- `project_name` is one of the variables defined in [cookiecutter.json](./cookiecutter.json),
+- and `TEMP__` suffix, indicates the end of a variable name.

 This should make it easier to make changes to than many templates which require a generation step before they'll compile.

 The `.gitignore` file is set up to ensure that IntelliJ IDEA files don't make it into the repos.
-If your editor or IDE of choice isn't excluded, please update
+If your editor or IDE of choice isn't excluded, please update `.gitignore`!
-`.gitignore`!
 While we depend on Maven as a build system, we want to be agnostic about editors/IDEs.

 Some information about each template is included in the README.md files for the template, while additional information about the project can be found on Confluence